tapis-project/documentation/source/technical/jobs.rst

 #.
 The container name is set to the job UUID.
 #.
 The container's user is set to the user ID used to establish the SSH session.
 #.
-The container ID file is specified as *<jobUUID>.cid* in the execSystemExecDir, i.e., the directory from which the container is launched.
+The container ID file is specified as *<JobUUID>.cid* in the execSystemExecDir, i.e., the directory from which the container is launched.
 #.
 The *-rm* option is always set to remove the container after execution.

 Volume Mounts